 You can stop your male pets from roaming away from home.

 During mating season, your un-fixed males can smell a female in heat from far away.
 It is their nature to find a mate at any cost.
-This means, they have no problem digging under your fence, escaping out the backdoor or running into traffic to get to their potential mate.
-Once he is out on his own, your male pet runs the risk of injury by not just traffic, but other male animals whom are also on the prowl for their mate.
+This means they have no problem digging under your fence, escaping out the backdoor, or running into traffic to get to their potential mate.
+Once he is out on his own, your male pet runs the risk of injury by not just traffic, but other male animals who are also on the prowl for their mate.